ArcticMC/Scenarios/descriptions.md

 ### Piggy Back (L)
 > If you right click on your teammate, you can ride on top of them!

+### Plastics (H)
+> This is a role based game for teams of 3.
+Each player will represent a girl from the popular movie "Mean Girls".
+Each girl has a special ability to help teammates out, but hurts teammates when they die.

+> Regina: When alive, you can use the command /near for yourself or one of your teammtes to find out who is near every 20 minutes.
+If she dies, your teammates cannot use /pm or /tl

+> Gretchen: When alive, she can check a player's health every 20 minutes, however when she's dead, the color and health of the remaining teammtes will be shown on tab.

+> Karen: When alive, she can check a player's inventory, but cannot see what enchatments the player has.
+When she dies, the quadrant of where she died is displayed in chat.

 ### Player Swap (L)
 > Every 2 to 7 minutes, at an unannounced time, 2 players will swap positions.

+### Popchorus (L)
+> Whenever you eat a piece of food, not a golden apple or head, you will teleported within a small distance.
+It is the exact same of how a Chorus Fruit is used in the new version.

 ### Potential Hearts (L)
 > Everyone will have 10 regular hearts and X amount of hearts that they can receive if they heal.